Jira Project Management: A Full Guide for Beginners

 What is Jira?

 At its core, Jira is a project management tool focused on software development and built with agile teams in mind.
-That means it’s usually used by developers, product managers, and other people involved in building products.
+That means it’s usually used by developers, product managers, and other team members involved in building products.
 Marketers, salespeople, and customer support agents might need to use Jira to collaborate with a software team, but it’s not really built for their specific role.

 That said, Jira is more than serviceable as a project management tool.
 Its robust features are well-liked by project managers, and they’re not that different from what you’d find in a more general project management tool — like Trello or Asana.